If you are visiting my website, you have already begun the process of change.

 Whether it is interpersonal relationships, parenting, or trauma, you want something different.
-My goal as a psychologist is to support you and challenge you toward those changes.
+My goal as a psychologist is to support and challenge you toward those changes.

 Parenting the Challenging Child (ages 4 to 9)

 Trauma is haunting.
 The emotional brain does not keep track of time, so traumatic memories feel present and threatening.
 Using Lifespan Integration Therapy, we use your own timeline to show the emotional brain that time has passed.
-As a result, you feel the trauma in the past and can leave behind.
+As a result, you feel the trauma in the past and can thus leave behind.

 It is important to find a therapist who specializes in Depression.
 It is not my area of expertise.